AdvDebug/NetShield_Protector/README.md

 Just a license file

 USB Hardware ID Licensing
+# Note
+for custom obfuscation program you can contact me on discord, Ahmed minegames#4108
 # Credits

 Thanks To <a href="https://github.com/Sato-Isolated/MindLated">MindLated Project</a> for Control Flow and INT Confusion